TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 * Per-listener settings can be applied.
 * Minimum value of 1, maximum value of 10.
 * If not set or a value out of range is entered, it is set to the default value of 3.

+#### Health Check Port Settings
+You can set the member port for health checks.

+* The configuration location is loadbalancer.nhncloud/healthmonitor-health-check-port under .metadata.annotations.
+* You can apply listener-specific settings.
+* The minimum value is 0 and the maximum value is 65,535.
+* If 0 is specified, health checks will be performed on the specified port number for each member.
+* If not specified or a value out of range is entered, the default value is 0.

+#### Health Check Host Header Settings
+You can set the host header field value to be used for health checks.

+* The configuration location is loadbalancer.nhncloud/healthmonitor-http-host-header under .metadata.annotations.
+* You can apply listener-specific settings.
+* If the health check protocol is set to TCP, the value set in this field is ignored.

 #### Setting keep-alive timeout
 You can set a keep-alive timeout value.